ti2-group/einsum_benchmark/docs/meta.md

 **Returns:**

  - <b>`Meta_Info_Instance`</b>:  An instance of the Meta_Info_Instance class containing the computed meta information.
-It has the following Attributes:
+It has the following Attributes
     - tensors (int): The number of tensors involved in the computation.
     - different_indices (int): The number of different indices in the computation.
     - hadamard_products (int): The number of Hadamard products in the computation.
     - edges (int): The number of contraction edges in the computation.
     - hyperedges (int): The number of contraction hyperedges in the computation.
     - tensors_in_largest_hyperedge (int): The number of tensors in the largest hyperedge in the computation.
     - tensors_with_traces_or_diagonals (int): The number of tensors with traces or diagonals in the computation.
     - independent_components (int): The number of independent components in the computation.
     - tensors_in_largest_component (int): The number of tensors in the largest component in the computation.
     - smallest_dimension_size (int): The size of the smallest dimension in the computation.
     - largest_dimension_size (int): The size of the largest dimension in the computation.
     - log2_output_size (float): The logarithm base 2 of the output size of the computation.

 ---